yanniboi/simplytest/scripts/README.txt

 ## INSTALLATION

-After all dependencies are resolved no further installation are necessary.
+After all dependencies are resolved no further installation is necessary.
-Just upload them somewhere on the worker server.
+Just upload the scripts somewhere on the worker server.

 The simplytest.me-site will connect by ssh2 to the server and needs to execute the spawn.sh script as root user.
-To do this without actually loggin in as root, create a new user and add these lines to your sudoers file by $visudo:
+To do this without actually loggin in as root, create a new user and add these lines to your sudoers file by $ visudo:
   Cmnd_Alias SIMPLYTESTSPAWN_CMDS = [#1]
   [#2] ALL=(ALL) NOPASSWD: SIMPLYTESTSPAWN_CMDS
 Replace: